 If you are subject to a compulsory acquisition of land order which you wish to dispute, or are seeking assistance in the negotiation process, Navado has experience in this area and may be able to assist you throughout the entire process.
 At Navado we have experience in contesting valuations and in raising objections, and may be able to help you to either reach an agreement or to proceed to dispute resolution.

-If you require assistance with a proposed acquisition of your land, we recommend that you contact our office and arrange an appointment to see one of our Property & Personal Property Dispute Solicitors in our Sydney office.
-By appointment, we can also arrange a time for you to see one of our lawyers at a branch office.
-For a complete listing please see our "Locations" tab.
+If you require assistance with a proposed acquisition of your land, we recommend that you contact our firm on (02) 9233 4048 or send an email to email@example.com and arrange an appointment to see one of our Property & Personal Property Dispute Solicitors.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.